chantastic/sites/chan.dev/src/content/posts/show-more-component.md

 ## Refactor the resize `useEffect` to call a function by reference

 Writing functions inline is extremely convenient.
-But it means that we're creating a new function every render.
+But it means that we're creating a new function for every render.
 Separate the event handler declaration function and the `addEventLister` call.

 ```diff lang="js" ins=/handleResize/